Breville BJS600XL Fountain Crush Review

 And it is the only masticating juicer manufactured by Breville (they are more known for their centrifugal juicers).

 Unlike centrifugal juicers that spin at an eardrum shattering 5,000 to 16,000 rpm, slow juicers only spin at less than 100rpm.

-This one is powered by a 240-watt induction motor that Breville describes as “ultra-quiet”.
+This one has a 240-watt motor that Breville describes as “ultra-quiet”.

 Smooth pulpy juice?
 The BJS600XL is advertised as a juicer that will produce a juice with a smooth pulpy texture.